 - The vodka: there really is no need to pour your absolute best vodka into a Pearl Harbor.
 If you choose wisely, there are some great budget-friendly vodkas available and you can save the really good stuff for your fancier martinis.

-The Melon Liqueur.
-Midori is, by far, the most popular melon liqueur in today's market, and it is a perfect choice for Pearl Harbor.
-If you can't find Midori, Bols Melon is another great option that you might try as well.
+- The melon liqueur: Midori is, by far, the most famous melon liqueur in today's market, and it is a perfect choice for Pearl Harbor.
+If you can't find Midori, Bols Melon is another great option.

 - The juice: If you can, use fresh pineapple juice.
 But because juicing a pineapple requires an electric juicer, use organic unsweetened pineapple juice—look for the smallest quantity available as it doesn't store well.
 Most stores sell 6 to 8-ounce cans in packs of six or more.
 Unless you are going to use a lot of pineapple juice at one time, this simple choice will make sure that your drinks are fresh and you are not wasting juice.